 - describe the epidemiology and natural history of HPV and lower genital tract cancer precursors to distinguish women with disease likely to regress spontaneously from those with disease likely to persist or progress.
 (Medical Knowledge, Patient Care)

 - understand cytology and pathology of the lower genital tract and the terminology used to communicate these findings.
 (Medical Knowledge)

 - use HPV testing to identify women at risk for lower genital tract disease.
 (Medical Knowledge, Practice-based Learning, Patient Care)

-- perform biopsies of suspicious lesions encountered and either observe or treat cervical, vaginal, vulvar, and anal disease, depending on the likelihood of spontaneous regression or progression.
-(Patient Care, Practice-based Learning))
+- perform biopsies of suspicious lesions encountered and either observe or treat cervical, vaginal, vulvar, and anal disorders, depending on the likelihood of spontaneous regression or progression.
+(Patient Care, Practice-based Learning)

 - screen for (when appropriate), diagnose, and manage lesions involving the cervix, vagina, vulva, perianal skin and anal canal.
 (Medical Knowledge, Patient Care, Practice-based Learning)

 - apply new diagnostic and treatment modalities to the management of lower genital tract disorders.
 (Medical Knowledge, Practice-based Learning, Patient Care)